kaiko-ai/eva/docs/datasets/crc_he.md

 │   ├── ...
 └── ...

-CRC-VAL-HE-7K                  # All images used for testing ├── ...                        # identical structure as for NCT-CRC-HE-100K-NONORM
+CRC-VAL-HE-7K                  # All images used for validation ├── ...                        # identical structure as for NCT-CRC-HE-100K-NONORM
 └── ...
 ```